oxivanisher/PyGoingHome/README.md

 # PyGoingHome
-This script uses the transport.opendata.ch API to calculate travel time (and when to start).
+This script uses the transport.opendata.ch API to calculate travel time (and when to start) in Switzerland.
 Also it caches the queries and fetches new information every 10 minutes to not hit the [rate limiting](https://timetable.search.ch/api/help).

 ## Locations